The Instructional Program

-A student is allowed to officially withdraw from the University (i.e., cease enrollment in all courses) without academic penalty during the first nine weeks of a fall or spring semester.
-In order to officially withdraw, the student should use the Enrollment Discontinuation Form available in AppalNET/Web Self-Service.
-The link to the form can be found under the Student tab.
-Information from the online form is forwarded to the Registrar’s Office for withdrawal processing.
-A grade of “W” (Withdrawal) will be assigned to each course if the student withdraws during the first nine weeks of a fall or spring semester.
-The last day to withdraw from the term is indicated in the Schedule of Classes published online for each academic term.
-A student who officially withdraws after the first nine weeks of a fall or spring semester will receive a grade of “WF” (Withdrawal/Failing) or “WU” (Withdrawal/Unsatisfactory) for each course in which she or he is enrolled in at the time of withdrawal.
+A student is allowed to officially withdraw from the University (i.e., cease enrollment in all courses) during the first nine weeks of a fall or spring semester and as noted on the academic calendar for summer terms.
+In order to officially withdraw, the student should use the Withdraw from the University online form available on the Registrar’s Office website.
+Information upon submission is forwarded to the Registrar’s Office for withdrawal processing.
+A grade of “W” (Withdrawal) will be assigned to each course if the student withdraws during the first nine weeks of a fall or spring semester or as noted on the academic calendar for summer terms.
+The last day to withdraw from any semester/term is indicated on the official Academic Calendar published online.

-A student who ceases to attend all classes prior to the end of an academic term, and does not officially withdraw from the term, will receive a “Failing” grade on each enrolled course.
+A student who ceases to attend all classes prior to the end of an academic semester/term, and does not officially withdraw from the semester/term, will receive a “Failing” grade (F or U) in each enrolled course.

-Please Note: All courses withdrawn after the initial add/drop period, including those withdrawn for extenuating circumstances, will count in attempted hours.
+Please Note: All courses withdrawn, including those withdrawn for extenuating circumstances, after the initial add/drop period as noted on the academic calendar will count in attempted hours.